 Throughout the program, you’ll work and study with the field’s top professionals, helping to build your expertise in evidence-based skills in effective threat assessment and management.

 Course 1: Fundamentals of Threat Assessment & Management

 Our educational programs provide an overview of the theories and approaches related to identifying and mitigating potential violent activity in specific contexts.
 The course examines investigating people who may pose a threat and recognizing and managing immediate threats.
 Topics include behavioral threat assessment, violence risk assessment, behavioral analysis, victim factors and forensic victimology, threatening communications, and managing threats in various contexts.

 Course 2: Threat Assessment & Management in Context: School and Workplace Violence

-This course explores school violence and workplace violence, examines their differences and commonalities and respective uniqueness in terms of threat assessment and management, and addresses efforts to evaluate and manage these threats.
-The factors that contribute to violence in these particular areas, from both internal and external sources, as well as legal issues related to evaluating and managing threats in these areas is also addressed.
+This course explores educational institution disruptions such as school violence, workplace violence, malls, and examines their differences and commonalities and respective uniqueness in terms of threat assessment and management, and addresses efforts to evaluate and manage these threats.
+The factors that contribute to violence in these particular areas, from both internal and external sources, as well as legal issues related to evaluating and managing threats in these areas are also addressed.